Why do I need this?

-An ancient wisdom says that if we don’t know where we’re headed, we’il get right there.
-I mean, nowhere.
+An ancient wisdom says that if we don’t know where we’re going, we’ll get there.
+I.e. – nowhere.

-The personal development plan used in human resources management is based on the theory of intentional changes by Richard Boyachis, a professor in the Department of Organizational Behavior and author of several best-selling HR books.
-In his theory, Boyachis prescribed five steps that should help a person not only correct his behavior, habits and life, but also to strengthen these changes so that they become his way of life.
+The personal development plan used in human resource management is based on the theory of intentional change by Richard Boyachis, professor in the department of organizational behavior and author of several -sold HR books.
+In his theory, Boyachis prescribed five steps that should help a person not only to correct his behavior, habits and life, but also to consolidate these changes so that they become his way of life.

-The plan helps me understand myself, determine what I am striving for, set goals, and determine the steps needed to achieve them.
-To anticipate the obstacles that may arise in my path and think about how to overcome them.
+The plan helps me to understand myself, define what I want to achieve, set goals and determine the steps necessary to achieve them.
+To anticipate the obstacles that may arise in my path and to think about how to overcome them.

-As a result, I will get something like a road map that tells me where to go and what skills to develop to achieve what I want.
+As a result, I will get a kind of road map that tells me where to move and what skills to develop in order to achieve what I want.

 - Am I happy with the way I live?

-- What do I like about myself and what I don’t?
+- What do I like about myself and what not?

-- What makes me most happy in my life and what makes me sad?
+- What makes me happy the most in my life and what makes me sad?

-- What am I doing well, but I could learn to do even better?
+- What am I doing well that I could learn to do even better?

-- Which areas of my life are in order and which should I “”repair””?
+- Which areas of my life are fine and which do I need to “repair”?

 - What are my good habits and skills worth developing?